arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 cd /mnt/USBmount
 ```

-Now if you do and `ls` you can see the actual content of the connected USB Drive.
+Now if you do an `ls` you can see the actual content of the connected USB Drive.

 ```bash
 ls